svn2github/zlib123/source/OdfWord2003Addin/OdfWord2003AddinSetup/README.txt

 To test the add-in, you will need the following:
 * Word 2003 - SP2 with .NET Programmability installed, on Windows XP – SP2 or Windows Server 2003 with SP1
 * .NET Framework 2.0
-* Office 2007 File Format Awareness Update for Microsoft Office 2003
-* Compatibility Pack for Word, Excel, and PowerPoint 2007 File Formats (beta 2 or higher).
+* Compatibility Pack (Beta 2 Technical Refresh) for Word, Excel, and PowerPoint 2007 File Formats.

 Download and install the add-in
 -------------------------------